 Also, keep in mind the covenant marriage option is not available in South Carolina if you and your spouse are considering it.
 A proxy marriage—where one or both of the individuals being married are not present at the ceremony—is also not permitted.

 In some South Carolina counties, there is a 24-hour waiting period.
 If you want to get married on a weekend in one of these counties, make sure you apply for your license by Thursday.

 Fees in South Carolina

 The fees charged to get married in South Carolina vary from county to county.
+In Charleston (Charleston County) the cost of a marriage license is $70.
+In Myrtle Beach (Horry County) it's $50 for Horry County residents, $75 for North Carolina state residents and $115 for out of state residents.
 Check with the County Clerk where you want to have your wedding to see what forms of payment they accept.
 Keep in mind that some counties only accept cash.

 Types of Marriages Allowed

 In the state of South Carolina, same-sex marriages, as well as common law marriages, are permitted.
 Cousin marriages, including first cousins, are also allowed in the state.

 Any ordained or licensed clergymen and justices of the peace can perform the ceremony.